 For me, then came along Tissy, I was 10 when she first set hoof on our yard in Wales.
 Little did I know the adventures we would go on, the huge part she would play in my life and how much I would love her.
 She had a horrific field accident in her first year with us and it took her 18 months of specialist care to recover, for most horses it would have ended their ridden career in its tracks, Tissy however is special.
 She was extremely challenging to ride at first, she would buck, rear, plant herself and spook uncountable times in the space of a mile.
 She hated training at home but loved it out on new trails.
 But I was young and had no fear, and lets face it didn’t have much else to do up in the hills, so we persevered.
 Now riding her makes me feel whole, I know her every move and trust her completely, she knows her job and she’s damn good at it.
 Tissy and I have been competing since 2005 and in that time we have represented Wales, Great Britain at Young Rider and Senior level, competed at the World Equestrian Games, won a European Championship medal, got a Gold at the Golden Horseshoe, Met the Queen after coming 2nd at the Royal Windsor Horseshow, Won The Red Dragon and been all over Europe.
 Twenty years later and I still ride her every week, she still loves new trails and she does not act her age!

-So here I am documenting my journey in the pursuit of my dreams, to once again represent Team GBR and compete on the World Endurance stage.
+I now have another grey arab mare called Estrid who I’m taking up through the Endurance levels, we’re finding our feet and working out how work, life and competition can be done in balance.
+(Can it be done?).
+So here I am documenting my journey in the pursuit of my dreams, to once again represent Team GBR and compete on the World Endurance stage or to merely enjoy the sport I’ve grown up with.